The Hidden Cost of COVID-19....

 Please know this: if you’re struggling right now, that is normal.
 Its not because you’re somehow a failure, or not a good enough citizen.
 It’s normal if you’re feeling trapped or stuck or afraid.
 It’s normal if you’re confused.
 It’s normal to want an end in sight, or to look for loopholes that’ll get you through this in one piece.
 There’s a reason extended times of solitary confinement are considered a form of torture - humans are wired to be together.
 And right now what we’re being asked to do literally runs contrary to our nature.
 We are all experiencing what the Queen referred to as “painful separation” and there is more yet to endure, "but better times will come."

-And if you’re one of the people who feels a little more stable in the boat right now, please look carefully for those in your community, your circles of influence, who might need your help to make it through this.
+And if you’re one of the people who feels a little more stable in your boat right now, please look carefully for those in your community, your circles of influence, who might need your help to make it through this.
 Offer whatever olive branch you’re able.
 A piece of art, a magazine, music... left at the door with a note that you’re thinking of them.
 An offer to supervise their kids from appropriate distance while they play in the backyard so the single parent can have a shower.
 Check if they need groceries, or medication or even flowers and if you can’t supply them yourself, connect them with community resources or people who can.

 We keep hearing about doing only what is “essential” and if we’re gonna get through this well, it IS ESSENTIAL that we care for one another in whatever ways we are able.